dfoley84/Horizon-Vue/README.md

 ![alt text](https://github.com/dfoley84/Horizon-Vue/blob/main/frontend/assets/2023-02-09%2010_20_04-frontend.png?raw=true)

-#Horizon Portal
+# Horizon Portal
-Portal to all end users to powercycle their virtual Horzion VDI's while also allowing them to RDP/SSH into their Machines from within the Console
+Portal to allow end users to powercycle their virtual Horzion VDI's while also allowing them to RDP/SSH into their Machines from within the Console

 # Actions Required